Aulic Council: Free cities

 The Aulic Council frequently intervened in the constitutions of Imperial Cities.
 Before and during the 30 Years' War, Emperors used the Aulic Council to achieve religious peace in the cities.
 This meant compromising municipal governments.
 The Peace of Westphalia changed this, by making the compromises unnecessary (by establishing religious status-quo), and this led to city citizens addressing many complaints to the Aulic Council.
 During Charles VI's reign, with guidance from Vice-Chancellor Schönborn, Imperial policy was attempting to make the administration in the Imperial Cities more uniform, and to tie them closer to the Emperor.
 Examples of such include Aulic Council verdicts pertaining to constitutional conflict in Frankfurt and Augsburg, which restricted the power of city governments in favor of the citizens.
 Leopold Auer states that this caused the Aulic Council to function almost like a "constitutional high court."

 Protection of civilian rights

-The Aulic Council and the Reichskammgericht both protected the rights of the people against local governments.
+The Aulic Council and the Reichskammergericht both protected the rights of the people against local governments.
 The court's power could even bypass the Privilegium de non appellando, if the litigants could credibly show that they had been denied due process.
-Low funds and low social status did not hamper one from appealing to the court, as the Aulic Council was required to provide counsel free of charge (the Reichskammegericht had a similar establishment).
+Low funds and low social status did not hamper one from appealing to the court, as the Aulic Council was required to provide counsel free of charge (the Reichskammergericht had a similar establishment).
 Peasants often sought audiences with the Emperor, with some travelling from distant parts of the Empire.
 The Emperor would generally give a formulaic response: "You shall have justice" (Euch wird Recht werden), before turning over the case to the Aulic Council.

 The Aulic Council was not an unconditional defender of the rights of subjects.
 There were occasions where it sided with an overlord.